 Amazon Prime Video (or just Prime Video) is an online media streaming service that’s typically bundled with the company’s popular Amazon Prime service.
 It features thousands of movies and shows available to stream right away, including full 4K quality for select titles.
-On top of the content included in the subscription, there are also many many more digital titles available to buy or rent.
+On top of the content included in the subscription, there are also many more digital titles available to buy or rent.

-Read also: The best streaming services of 2021
+Read also: The best streaming services

 Prime Video was first made available more than a decade ago in the United States, but it’s slowly rolled out to nearly every country in the world.
 Amazon has also launched a number of original shows and movies, both under its own Amazon Studios and third-party studios.